nicefaa6waa/genshin-sddm-theme/README.md

 # Genshin Sddm Theme
-### [🔔] TO FIX COMPATIBILITY ISSUES THIS THEME WILL BE REWRITTEN USING ANOTHER METHOD AND THIS VERSION WILL BE ARCHIVED IN A BRANCH
 ### [🔔] SLOW DEVELOPMENT TIME BECAUSE IM CURRENTLY BOTH STUDYING AND WORKING.THANK YOU FOR YOUR UNDERSTANDING

 An animated genshin sddm-theme, comes with animated background